photocyte/photocyte.github.io/_posts/2018-07-13-How-far-east-does-the-firefly-go.md

 As it turns out, I also hadn't seen any *P. pyralis* in a visit to a promising firefly field site in western Rhode Island in Summer of 2017, so had to wonder: What gives?
 Does that mean there aren't *P. pyralis* in Rhode Island?
 It seems a bit odd given that New Haven (having *P. pyralis*) and Rhode Island are pretty close and quite similar in terms of their climate and ecosystems.
 I formulated a hypothesis to explain this possible discrepancy:

-**The northeastern extend of the *Photinus pyralis* species range is constrained by climactic conditions.
+**The northeastern extent of the *Photinus pyralis* species range is constrained by climactic conditions.
 Rhode Island and New Haven, while they might seem similar, are climatically different enough by firefly standards that *P. pyralis* can't survive well in RI**

 For this blog post, I'll attempt to take a first step to test this hypothesis, by combining the data we have on the *P. pyralis* geographic distribution with an exploratory GIS analyses of a key climactic criteria that I think limits the geographic distribution of *P. pyralis*: the **average minimum temperature over the winter**.